Rabios/Pancake/docs/mobile_support.md

 # Mobile Support

-At the meantime, Tapping and Accelerometer motion and Swiping is supported by pancake so you can develop games for mobile with ease...
+At the meantime, Tapping and Accelerometer motion and Swiping is supported by pancake so you can develop games for mobile with ease!

 ## How to use?